pastewka/MolecularDynamics/_notes/running_mpi_programs.md

 ## Compiling

-`CMake` will take care of all your compilation needs.
+`Meson` will take care of all your compilation needs.
 However, should you need to compile an MPI parallel code manually, you need to use the MPI compiler wrappers.
 Those are `mpicc` for standard C code and `mpic++` for C++ code.

 Try compiling the following program
 ```c++